nicolaasburgers/definition-library-releases/README.md

 # DefinitionLibrary
 Use the links on this page to find installation files, documentation, issue tracking and discussions related to the DefinitionLibrary plug-in for Grasshopper.

+There is also a YouTube channel containing videos about this plug-in: https://www.youtube.com/@definitionlibrary

 ### How to get yourself up and running with DefinitionLibrary
 #### 1. Install using one of the binaries
 Either as a YAK package, manually using the ZIP package by extracting the files and copying (and unblocking file-by-file if necessary) into a new folder you create inside your `%appdata%\Grasshopper\Libraries` folder, or using the (unsigned!)
 MSI installer